 This is me honoring my story, all of the pieces.

 This blog post is the first installment of a series.
-Check back next week for the second installment of Caroline’s story.
+Read part two here.

 For another story on addiction, check out Jordan Roger’s short film: